Prepay starter bonus icon

 Provincial Nominee Program (PNP)

-Each Canadian province has its own Provincial Nominee Program, which allows them to nominate candidates for permanent residence based on local labor market needs.
+Each Canadian province has its own Provincial Nominee Program, which allows it to nominate candidates for permanent residence based on local labor market needs.
 US citizens with skills and experience in high-demand fields may have a better chance of being nominated.

 Family Sponsorship